Instructions: To obtain your Water Sustainability badge, it is recommended that you complete the following by April 29th, 2022.

 Time Commitment: varies

-Required Documentation: Identify one beauty product and one cleaning product you can switch out.
+Required Documentation: Write 3-4 sentences on what you learned and identify one beauty product and/or one cleaning product you can switch out.

 Innovation Action: